-Progestogens are available in many forms too.
-Some are blended together with an estrogen in patches, some come as tablets that can be swallowed or inserted vaginally, many people use the progestagen-bearing intrauterine device (coil) known as "Mirena" for the progestagen of their HRT.
-How you choose to blend in the progestagen, when you take it and for how many days each month will all depend on where you are in your own cycles, your age, your desire for pregnancy and other health issues.
+Progestogens are available in many forms.
+Some are blended together with an estrogen in single patches, some come as tablets that can be swallowed or inserted vaginally and a very popular choice is the progestagen-bearing intrauterine device (coil) known as "Mirena" for the progestagen of HRT.
+How you choose to blend in the progestagen, when you take it and for how many days each month, will all depend on where you are in your cycles, your age, your desire for pregnancy and other health issues.
+Your doctor is bound by guidelines as to how and when to blend these hormones but your own preferences will also be taken into account.

-Price can be a problem with HRT for some people although almost all forms are covered by the Medical Card and Drugs Payment Schemes.
-Most HRT products use synthetic progestagen (Progestins they are called) and while very effective at protecting the womb lining and usually very affordable, they might give rise to side effects for some people.
-Micronised progesterone on the other hand, is often offered as part of the HRT cocktail.
+Most HRT products use synthetic progestagen (Progestins they are called) and while very effective at protecting the womb lining and usually very affordable, some people can experience more side effects from these artificial progestagen hormones.

+Micronised progesterone on the other hand, is often offered as part of a HRT blend.
 It is a natural, gentler progestogen.
 It is thought to be less likely to have a negative impact on the cardiovascular system as well as being less likely to cause progestagen-related side-effects such as bloating and headache.
-It is unfortunately more expensive than other progestogens and is usually not available in a patch or pill HRT cocktail, so you need to use it separately from your estrogen.
+It is not available in a patch or pill HRT blend, so you need to use it separately from your estrogen.